 The guitarist’s guitarist gives regular tips and lessons from his website on everything from ‘pitch axis’ to the pressure you place on your frets: ‘when you're hammering-on and pulling-off, it's actually all about accuracy, not strength.
 Find out where the perfect spot is to hammer-on and to pull-off, and then expend energy only to do that, and get rid of everything else’.

 A compilation of Joe Satriani’s guitar tips gives a concise display of his best advice.

 Where does all of this combined advice lead?

 All of these guitarists have invested hundreds of dedicated hours to becoming a better musician (also see how to find more time to play guitar).
 It is also their dedicated approach to learning, which has really led them to become who they are today.

-When you cant receive the feedback and hands on approach of a guitar legend through your computer screen, a music will allow you all of the hours and personal tuition you need to make an impression on the music scene. www.bimm.co.uk offers a wide range of courses these guitar gods would have killed for the opportunity to study on.
+When you cant receive the feedback and hands-on approach of a guitar legend through your computer screen, music will allow you all of the hours and personal tuition you need to make an impression on the music scene. www.bimm.co.uk offers a wide range of courses these guitar gods would have killed for the opportunity to study on.